-The skin barrier has such an important role in maintaining happy and healthy skin but do you know what it does and how to take care of it?
+The skin barrier has such an important role in maintaining happy and healthy skin but how can we care for it for optimum strength?
 In this two part series we’ll be exploring both aspects, with a particular focus on our favourite ingredients – plant oils…

 WHAT IS THE SKIN BARRIER?